About LJCS

 (he/him)

-Noé is an Indigenous Mexican educator, community organizer, and social and environmental justice advocate from East Austin.
+Noé is an Indigenous educator, community organizer, and social and environmental justice advocate from a pueblo in Queretaro Mexico and East Austin.
 He spent over 13 years as a dual language educator in Austin ISD.
-Dedicated to uplifting marginalized voices, he serves with local organizations and chairs the Austin Community Development Commission.
+Dedicated to uplifting marginalized voices, he also serves with local organizations and chairs the Austin Community Development Commission.

 John